Tai Chi Master (film): Plot

-While the governor is traveling to Beijing to see the emperor, Gwanbou and Siu-lin intercept the convoy, defeat his sister and guards and captures the governor as a hostage, before going to the army camp to confront Tienbou.
-Due to his arrogance, Tienbou declines and starts to fight Gwanbou, thinking the latter is still the inferior fighter.
-To Tienbou's surprise, however, Gwanbou is now fighting using the heretofore unseen style, which he calls tai chi, and is able to fend off Tienbou's superior strength with ease.
-Out of frustration, Tienbou kills the governor in order to gain complete control over the troops surrounding them.
-Siu-lin intervenes and convinces them not to listen to Tienbou, as he just betrayed their leader.
-Seeing this (and also the brutal way Tienbou utilizes his troops as battle fodder), the troops back off and leave Tienbou's fate to Gwanbou.
-After a stunning series of parries and blows by Gwanbou, Tienbou is defeated and eventually killed when he falls upon a bundle of spears.
+While the governor is traveling to Beijing to see the emperor, Junbao and Siu-lin intercept the convoy, defeat his sister and guards and captures the governor as a hostage, before going to the army camp to confront Tienbo.
+Due to his arrogance, Tienbo declines and starts to fight Junbao, thinking the latter is still the inferior fighter.
+To Tienbo's surprise, however, Junbao is now fighting using the heretofore unseen style, which he calls tai chi, and is able to fend off Tienbo's superior strength with ease.
+Out of frustration, Tienbo kills the governor in order to gain complete control over the troops surrounding them.
+Siu-lin intervenes and convinces them not to listen to Tienbo, as he just betrayed their leader.
+Seeing this (and also the brutal way Tienbo utilizes his troops as battle fodder), the troops back off and leave Tienbo's fate to Junbao.
+After a stunning series of parries and blows by Junbao, Tienbo is defeated and eventually killed when he falls upon a bundle of spears.

-After the fight, Gwanbou parts way with Siu-lin, and returns Tienbou's ashes to the Shaolin Temple, before establishing his own school at Wudang Mountains.
+After the fight, Junbao parts way with Siu-lin, and returns Tienbo's ashes to the Shaolin Temple, before establishing his own school at Wudang Mountains.